Coopers Gap Wind Farm

 Coopers Gap Wind Farm is a 453 megawatt wind farm in the Western Downs and South Burnett regions of Queensland, Australia.
-It is located approximately 175 km north-west of the state capital Brisbane, and 50 kilometres south-west of Kingaroy and 65 km north of Dalby.
+It is located approximately 175 km north-west of the state capital Brisbane, and 50 kilometres south-west of Kingaroy and 65 kilometers north of Dalby.
 When construction was announced to be completed on 30 April 2020, it became the largest wind farm in Australia.
 This record was held until 10 December 2020 when the Stockyard Hill Wind Farm in Victoria was completed.

 Site

 The wind farm is located in a hilly area, approximately 5 km to the north-west of the Bunya Mountains.
 It is located approximately 175 km north-west of the state capital Brisbane, and 50 km south-west of Kingaroy and 65 km north of Dalby.

 The area is mostly cleared, cattle-grazing country and was originally planned to cover approximately 12,000 ha in total, however the site area was reduced later in the development process to 10,200 ha.
 The site has an elevation of 535 to 840m.
 The project falls within both the South Burnett Regional Council and Western Downs Regional Council jurisdictions.